josephDev123/E-commerce-Cart-development/README.md

 ## Features:
 ```
-Adding item to Cart
+- Adding item to Cart
-Deleting or removing each item from Cart
+- Deleting or removing each item from Cart and from localstorage
-clearing all item at once
+- clearing all item at once from Cart and from localstorage
+- Adding cart item to localstorage to retain cart item after refreshing of web page
 ```
 ## Author:
 Uzuegbu, Joseph